citp/privacy-policy-historical/s/sh/sho/shopalltel.com.md

 As with all Alltel sites, we will constantly strive to improve the services we may offer, and may update this privacy policy from time to time in connection with that effort.
 You should refer back to this page often for the latest information.

 **How can I contact Alltel?**
-Contact us with questions about your account through your Customer Care representative or [contact us](http://www.alltel.com/contact_us.html).
-If you have any questions, comments or concerns about this Policy, please contact [Office.of.Privacy@alltel.com](mailto:Office.of.Privacy@alltel.com).
+If you have any questions, comments or concerns about Alltel's Privacy Policy, please contact [Office.of.Privacy@alltel.com](mailto:Office.of.Privacy@alltel.com).
+If you have questions about your account, your service, our products, etc., please contact a [Customer Care Representative](http://www.alltel.com/contact_us.html).